 Arguments in this list are specific to this tool.
 Keep in mind that other arguments are available that are shared with other tools (e.g. command-line GATK arguments); see Inherited arguments above.

-If specified the variant recalibrator will use variants even if the specified filter name is marked in the input VCF file.
+If specified, the recalibration will be applied to variants marked as filtered by the specified filter name in the input VCF file

 The --mode argument is an enumerated type (Mode), which can have one of the following values: